 The fairness measures \eqref{eqn:fairnessLinIneq} in our formulation are defined in terms of probabilistic scores.
-Parallel notions defined for binary predictions, i.e.~by replacing $r'(X)$ with a thresholded version $\ones(r'(X) > t)$, are more common in the literature.
-For example, the counterpart to \eqref{eqn:MEO} is (non-generalized) EO while the counterpart to \eqref{eqn:MSP} is called \emph{thresholded score parity} in \cite{coston2019}.
+Parallel notions defined for binary predictions, i.e.,~by replacing $r'(X)$ with a thresholded version $\ones(r'(X) > t)$, are more common in the literature.
+For example, the counterpart to \eqref{eqn:MEO} is (non-generalized) EO while the counterpart to \eqref{eqn:MSP} is called \emph{thresholded score parity} by \citet{coston2019}.
 While our formulation does not optimize for these binary prediction measures, we nevertheless use them for evaluation in Section~\ref{sec:expt}.

-The form of \eqref{eqn:fairnessLinIneq} is inspired by but is less general than the linear conditional moment constraints in \cite{agarwal2018}, which replace $r'(X)$ in \eqref{eqn:fairnessLinIneq} by an arbitrary bounded function $g_j(A, X, Y, r'(X))$.
+The form of \eqref{eqn:fairnessLinIneq} is inspired by but is less general than the linear conditional moment constraints of \citet{agarwal2018}, which replace $r'(X)$ in \eqref{eqn:fairnessLinIneq} by an arbitrary bounded function $g_j(A, X, Y, r'(X))$.
 We have restricted ourselves to \eqref{eqn:fairnessLinIneq} so that a closed-form optimal solution can be derived in Section~\ref{sec:opt}.
-We note however that in both of the examples in \cite{agarwal2018} and many fairness measures, $g_j(A, X, Y, r'(X)) = r'(X)$ and the additional generality is not required.
+We note however that in both of the examples of \citet{agarwal2018} and many fairness measures, $g_j(A, X, Y, r'(X)) = r'(X)$ and the additional generality is not required.

-\subsection{Optimization problem}
+\subsection{Optimization Problem}